tikv/rfcs/text/0090-tikv-gc.md

   - Due to TiDB, TxnKV and RawKV are allowed to coexist.
 Because the data of the three scenarios are independent, Because the data of the three scenarios are independent, separate safepoints are used in the GC, which helps to reduce the interference between businesses and speed up the GC.
   - If multi tenancy is supported in the future, 'service group' can also support it.
   - Need to design new interfaces for update service safepoint with 'service group'.
-  - Add UpdateServiceGCSafepointByServiceGroup and getGCSafepointByServiceGroup.
+  - Add UpdateServiceGCSafepointByServiceGroup and getGCSafepointByServiceGroup to standardize the API.
     - the safepoint data path in etcd of PD,will be changed.
 The new safe point path in etcd as follows:
     - gc_worker safe point
     ```shell